 Task 5.19 requires that each allegation of a complaint is identified and resolved with one of the following dispositions: unfounded; sustained; exonerated; not sustained; or administrative closure (compliance standard: 95%).
-Excluding allegations that we deemed appropriately administratively closed (there were six such allegations), our sample of 25 cases contained 102 allegations that received dispositions as follows: 28 exonerated; 10 not sustained; 51 unfounded; and 13 sustained.
+Excluding allegations that we deemed appropriately administratively closed (there were three such allegations), our sample of 25 cases contained 46 allegations that received dispositions as follows: 19 exonerated; five not sustained; 17 unfounded; and five sustained.
 As noted in Task 5.18, we disagree with some of these findings.
 Specifically, we believe that two of the unfounded dispositions should have been not sustained, and one of the not sustained findings should have been sustained.
-Accordingly, OPD has a 96% compliance rate, and is in compliance with this subtask.
+One allegation went unaddressed.
+OPD remains in Phase 2 compliance with this subtask.
+However, with a compliance rate of 91%, OPD may fall out of compliance during the next reporting period if less than 95% of the allegations are compliant.
+A reduction in the compliance rate for Task 5.19 at this stage of the NSA is inconsistent with the City's representations that it is moving toward a sustainable compliance period.

-Task 5.20 requires that the IAD Commander review all "filed" cases quarterly to determine whether the conditions that prevented investigation and final disposition have changed

-(compliance standard: 90%).
+Task 5.20 requires that the IAD Commander review all "filed" cases quarterly to determine whether the conditions that prevented investigation and final disposition have changed (compliance standard: 90%).
 A filed case is defined as an investigation that cannot be presently completed and is pending further developments that will allow completion of the investigation; filed is not a final disposition.
 According to our review of the IAD database, OPD currently does not have any cases classified as filed.
-Cases categorized as "tolling" appear to fit this definition.8
+Cases categorized as "tolling" appear to fit this definition.
+8

-During our most recent site visit, we met with the Bureau of Risk Management Deputy Chief, who advised that as of that date, 14 cases were classified as tolling, a significant increase over the last reporting period.
-Seven involved civil litigation against the City and/or the Department; and three involved the unavailability of the subject or witness officers.
+During our most recent site visit, we met with the Deputy Chief of the Bureau of Risk Management and the commanding officer of IAD, who advised that as of that date, 14 cases were classified as tolling.
+Six involved civil litigation against the City and/or the Department; and in three, the subject or witness officers were unavailable.
 Four were awaiting the results of ongoing criminal investigations, and relate to Occupy Oakland incidents.
+In one case, the subject officer waived the one-year time period in writing.
 All cases appeared to be tolling according to policy.
 These cases are reviewed with the Chief during his weekly IAD meetings and are listed by case number on the printed meeting agendas.
 OPD is in compliance with this subtask.

 Task 5.21 requires that any member or employee who is a subject of an internal investigation, as well as any other member or employee on the scene of an incident at which misconduct has been alleged by a complainant, shall be interviewed and a recorded statement taken (compliance standard: 90%).
 However, with the approval of the IAD Commander, investigators are not required to interview and/or take a recorded statement in all cases.
 For example, interviews are not needed from a member or employee who is the subject of a complaint, or who was on the scene of the incident when additional information - beyond that already provided by the existing set of facts and/or documentation - is not necessary to reach appropriate findings and conclusions.
-Five of the 25 cases we reviewed were resolved via summary finding, and all were appropriately approved for such closure.
+Ten of the 25 cases we reviewed were resolved via summary finding, and all were appropriately approved for such closure.
 (These do not include the cases referenced in Task 4, for which summary findings were also appropriate.)
 In all cases, available documentation negated the need for certain interviews.
-For example, in two cases, Communications Division recordings were sufficient to reach a determination in complaints against dispatch personnel.
-In another case.
-PDRD video and officer reports were utilized in lieu of interviewing all of the involved officers.
-In yet another case, the IAD commanding officer approved a summary finding after a witness (the complainant's daughter) and one involved officer were interviewed.
-Their statements were consistent and the complainant had a diagnosed mental illness.
+For example, in three cases, Communications Division recordings were sufficient to reach a determination in complaints against dispatch personnel.
+In four cases, PDRD videos negated the need for certain officer interviews.